14 Best Ways to Protect Strawberry Plants from Birds

 12. Decoy Food

 Dial up the hospitality and setup a decoy food base away from your berry bushes.
-Encourage the birds and small critters to feast elsewhere than your strawberries.
+Encourage hungry birds and small critters to feast elsewhere than your precious strawberries.
 Hang up bird feeders.
 Set up a feeding station with sunflower seeds and peanuts.

 The concept here?
 If you give them their own food, maybe they will leave yours alone.